LIT-Protocol/js-sdk/local-tests/README.md

 export const testExample = async (devEnv: TinnyEnvironment) => {

   // ========== Enviorment ==========
-  // This test will be skipped if we are testing on the Cayenne network devEnv.setUnavailable(LIT_NETWORK.Cayenne);
+  // This test will be skipped if we are testing on the DatilDev network devEnv.setUnavailable(LIT_NETWORK.DatilDev);

   // Using litNodeClient
   const res = await devEnv.litNodeClient.executeJs({...});